Where Can I Dispose of Old Tvs and Computers Near Me

 Some retail stores provide recycling services that are convenient for consumers that want to get rid of various broken or unwanted electronics, particularly cell phones and rechargeable batteries.

-• Through the HTML icon Call2Recycle site locator program, many retailers offer drop-offs for all brands of unwanted cell phones and accessories.
+- Through the Call2Recycle site locator program, many retailers offer drop-offs for all brands of unwanted cell phones and accessories.
 Go online to find participating locations, or call 1-877-2-RECYCLE.
 Useable phones are refurbished for donation, and the rest is recycled with a portion of the proceeds given to charity.

 Manufacturer recycling programs